jina-ai/jina/docs/how-to/kubernetes.md

 In Kubernetes, you can update your Executors by patching the deployment corresponding to your Executor.

-For instance, in the example above, we may be interested at some point on changing the `batch_size` parameter of the CLIPEncoder.
+For instance, in the example above, we may want to change the `batch_size` parameter of the CLIPEncoder.

-In order to do so, you need to change the content of the Deployment inside the `executor.yml` dumped by `.to_kubernetes_yaml`.
+To do this, change the content of the Deployment inside the `executor.yml` dumped by `.to_kubernetes_yaml`.

-You need to update the `arguments` passed to the `container` inside the `Deployment`.
+You need to update the `arguments` passed to the `container` inside the `Deployment` as follows:

 ```yaml
     spec: